02 Mar How to play your part for Earth Hour

 How to play your part for Earth Hour

-> How to play your part for Earth Hour

->

-> It’s Earth Hour on the 30th April (wherever you are in the world) and we’re all invited to turn our lights off at 830pm for an hour.
+It’s a crazy time at the moment but I’m glad to see Earth Hour is still going ahead on the 28 March.
+We’re invited to join in (wherever you are in the world) to turn our lights off at 8.30pm for an hour.
 I’m always thinking about what more I can do, for Earth Hour, but also every day, so thought I’d share 8 ways I check myself with waste, consumption and packaging from loo roll to toothbrushes!

->

-> - Grow your own.
-I grow my most used herbs as it’s super easy and saves a fortune.
+3. Grow your own.
+I grow my most-used herbs as it’s super easy and saves a fortune.
 Do you find yourself buying those plastic wrapped herb pots that wither and die within a few days and you barely get a handful of herb?
 Basil, parsley, mint, rosemary, oregano, thyme and dill are so easy to grow, they smell wonderful, look beautiful and means there’s less packaging all round.

-> - Plastic at home.
-I like to see where I can cut down on plastic room to room, once you start you can’t stop looking and really seeing how much there is.
+7. Plastic at home.
+I like to see where I can cut down on plastic from room to room.
+Once you start you can’t stop spotting all that plastic.
 Swap your plastic toothbrush for a bamboo one next time you shop?
 We all know about saying NO THANKS to straws, bottled water and plastic bags but what else can we all do.
 A great way to cut down on plastic and packaging is to visit bulk shops, see here for more including a link to find your nearest bulk buy shop.
-My local is in Hackney and it’s fab